Tag: Letters

 Winter Clothing from Home

 Forrest Claussen recounts cold winter nights in Korea and shares a story about receiving winter clothing from home.
 He recalls writing home to his mother, asking for additional winter clothing as the military had not issued winter clothing yet.
-He recounts receiving the clothing, only to be ordered to discard it as other men in his group did not have access to the same.
-He describes digging a hole and placing the clothing inside in hopes that South Korean civilians would find and utilize his discarded items.
+He recounts receiving the clothing, only to be ordered to discard it as other men in his group did not have access to the same and describes digging a hole and placing the clothing inside in hopes that South Korean civilians would find and utilize his discarded items.

 Frank Churchward